How to read a CSV file in Python

 Real-world applications

-Now that you've mastered the fundamentals, you can use these skills for practical tasks like calculating sales or merging datasets.
+Now that you've learned to navigate common errors, you can use these skills for practical tasks like calculating sales and merging datasets.

 Calculating sales statistics from csv data